Movies: Escape or Compass?

 When Movies Were More Than Just Movies

 Movies weren’t something I merely watched; they were worlds I dove into, heart first.
 You did too, admit it.
-We were a generation raised on movie magic, and despite our cynical adult shells, the magic occasionally breaks through.

 But that full-body, heart-grabbing, “I’m not okay for the rest of the day” kind of immersion has…faded.
-So naturally, I’m asking:
+So naturally, I’m asking: What changed?

 Me?
 Hollywood?